espressif/esp-faq/docs/en/software-framework/peripherals/spi.rst

 ------------------------------

-When using ESP32 as an SPI Master device, how many bytes of data can be transfered at one time in non-DMA mode?
+How many bytes of data can be transferred at once using the ESP series chip as an SPI host device in non-DMA mode?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Up to 64 Bytes of data can be transferred at one time in such condition.
+  - Due to the limitations of the SPI hardware FIFO, a maximum of 64 bytes can be transferred at once in non-DMA mode.
+Refer to `SPI Master Driver > Transaction Duration <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#transaction-duration>`__.
-  - When the transmitted data does not exceed 32 bits, you can use the 4-byte array in the SPI Master driver as the buffer for data transmission.
-For details, please refer to `Transactions with Data Not Exceeding 32 Bits <https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32/api-reference/peripherals/spi_master.html?highlight=spi#transactions-with-data-not-exceeding-32-bits>`_.
+  - When transmitting no more than 32 bits, the 4-byte array inside the SPI Master driver can be used as the buffer for sending data.
+Refer to `SPI Master Driver > Transactions with Data Not Exceeding 32 Bits <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#transactions-with-data-not-exceeding-32-bits>`_ for details.
-  - But when the transmitted data exceeds 32 bits, you need to set the buffer for SPI data transmission by yourself.
-For details, please refer to `SPI Master Transactions <https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32/api-reference/peripherals/spi_master.html?highlight=spi#spi-transactions>`_.
+  - When transmitting more than 32 bits, you need to create an SPI data transmission buffer yourself.
+You can refer to the `SPI Master Driver > SPI Transactions <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#spi-transactions>`_ for instructions.
-  - When using ESP32 as an SPI Master device to transmit more than 32 bits of SPI data in non-DMA mode, please refer to the example `lcd <https://github.com/espressif/esp- idf/tree/release/v4.4/examples/peripherals/spi_master/lcd>`_.

 --------------------------------